infacq/rest-job-sr/readme.md

-## Merantau

-Ini adalah repo bagi para pembangun aplikasi dalam menyediakan sebuah aplikasi yang berasaskan Laravel 5 dan juga Angular Material.

-Demo aplikasi ini diperoleh dari laman sesawang Airpair.
-Baca lanjut terus disini https://www.airpair.com/angularjs/posts/material-design-with-angularjs

-Repo ini disediakan bertujuan membantu para pembangun dapat membangun sebuah aplikasi dalam tempoh  yang agak singkat

-Ikut langkah dibawah untuk melihat web aplikasi ini
+## Simple Job Application using Laravel 5 and Angular Material

+This simple application I made to apply a job using the API REST provided.
+The form only require you to enter your name, email and a short note about your self.
+You also can attach your resume.

 ## Installation
-1. Arahkan komputer untuk menjalankan arahan ini `composer install`
+1. Run`composer install`
-2. Kemudian `npm install`
+2. `npm install`
-3. Kemudian `bower install angular-material`
-4. Kemudian `bower install material-design-icons`
-5. Jalankan `bower init`
-6. Kemudian `gulp`
+3. Run `gulp`
-7. Kemudian `php artisan serve`
+4. `php artisan serve`